COVID-19 Updates and FAQs

 This also protects doctors, nurses, and health care workers as well as other patients in hospitals from spreading the virus.

 This concept is called “Flattening the Curve”.
-If you want to understand more about how viruses spread and how social distancing can help save lives click here.
+If you want to understand more about how viruses spread and how social distancing can help save lives click the link Corona Simulator.

 Identifying COVID-19 symptoms can be difficult as they are like those of a common cold or flu: